xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (lutz)   Add Effect Duration to the variables available to shaders -- enh (dkulp)  Allow xcontroller variants to specify which "ConfigDriver" they need.
+   -- enh (scott)  Add "dark mode" builds for Windows -- enh (lutz)   Add Effect Duration to the variables available to shaders -- enh (dkulp)  Allow xcontroller variants to specify which "ConfigDriver" they need.
 Not based soley on vendor.
    -- enh (keith)  Fix #3687 add optional frameMS and view parameters to xlDo newsequence -- enh (scott)  Add Wally's WB48
-   -- bug (dkulp)  Fix Twinkly output on M1 Macs
+   -- enh (dkulp)  Add Warning about potential removal of OpenGL 1.x/2.x -- enh (dkulp)  Add Warning about potential removal of Windows 7 support -- enh (dkulp)  Add Warning about potential removal of FPP <6 support -- bug (dkulp)  Fix Twinkly output on M1 Macs
    -- bug (keith)  Fix crash when dropping sketch effect -- bug (scott)  Hopefully fix IP/Host Validation
-   -- bug (dkulp)  Fix duplication of media dirs if flip back/forth of tabs in preferences panel -- bug (dkulp)  Fix DDP packet data type to match spec 2023.01 January 05, 2022
+   -- bug (dkulp)  Fix duplication of media dirs if flip back/forth of tabs in preferences panel -- bug (dkulp)  Fix DDP packet data type to match spec -- bug (dkulp)  Prevent visualizer from opening up if Output to lights is on (prevents some crashes) 2023.01 January 05, 2022
    -- enh (dkulp)  Speed up aborting of rendering so UI tasks can complete quicker -- bug (dkulp)  Fix Aborted rendering not marking ranges as "Dirty" so they render properly later